 What is the most private way of verifying your age?

-In addition to adult content requiring age verification, even social media platforms are requiring users to verify that they're over 18 to access some content.
-This has led to many UK citizens seeking out the best VPNs to circumvent the age verification checks.
+However, it's not just adult content that requires age verification.
+Under some of these laws, like the OSA, some social media platforms are requiring users to verify that they are over 18 in order to view content deemed inappropriate for minors.
+This has led many citizens impacted by these laws to seek out the best VPNs to circumvent the age verification checks.

 NordVPN: our top-rated VPN overall